-Ana Raaven, also known as Anamika Basudha (formerly Anamika Bandopadhyay), is a media scholar, filmmaker, published author, poet, policy researcher and educator whose work sits at the intersection of media policy, climate literacy, and decolonial storytelling in the age of Post-Truth and the Anthropocene.
+Ana Raaven, also known as Anamika Vasudha (formerly Anamika Bandopadhyay), is a media scholar, filmmaker, published author, poet, policy researcher and educator whose work bridges critical media studies, ecological thought, and policy design.
+As the Founder of MeeLab, she advances media and climate literacy through research, education, and advocacy—combating misinformation, digital propaganda, and environmental mythmaking in the Anthropocene and post-truth age.

-She founded MeeLab, a critical media and climate education lab committed to advancing media literacy, climate justice, and youth civic engagement through research, workshops, and grassroots storytelling.
+She founded MeeLab, an independent research and education institute committed to advancing media and climate justice through critical policy analysis, community-centered research, and public education.
+She is also an active participant in various civil rights movements and organizations across the United States.
 Ana is also the founder of the South Asian Press of America, a publishing imprint dedicated to reviving banned, forgotten, and radical South Asian voices — from archival classics to contemporary resistance literature.
 She further leads the South Praxis Institute, a research and pedagogy platform focused on postcolonial critique and policy transformation in and for the Global South.

 Ana Raaven has taught Cinema, Media Studies, and Cultural Studies across universities in the U.S. and India, grounding her pedagogy in transnational analysis, political memory, and critical media practice.